alexandro0/Dynamique-de-la-construction-de-la-perception-auditive-consciente/README.md

 Thèse de doctorat / PhD Thesis

-All files allowing to generate the Thesis.
+LateX files used to generate the thesis manuscript